gigasquid/libpython-clj-examples/README.md

 So far there are source code examples meant to be walked through in the REPL

 - GPT2 text generation from hugging-face
-- MNIST classification using the Module API
+- MXNet MNIST classification using the Module API
+- Matlib PyPlot

 In general, you will need a python3 env and pip install the various packages before running

+### Installation

+The code is using the most recent snapshot from libpython-clj to get the latest and greatest interop syntax.
+To use it you will have to:

+* `git clone git@github.com:cnuernber/libpython-clj.git`
+* `cd cd libpython-clj`
+* `lein install`

+You should have `libpython-clj-1.31-SNAPSHOT.jar` installed locally then and be able to run the examples

 ## License